 When we got there I think he was a little let down when I said, "Oh, yeah, I've fished here before."

-All in all, it was a truly excellent day (except for the drive home, which was horrible).
+All in all, it was a truly excellent day (except for the drive home, which was as horrible as only driving back into a big city on a Sunday evening can be).

 Before Sunday, I had not thought of that spot as secret.
 After all, I knew about it and I live in New York City.
 That's about as far from being a local as you can get.
 In fact, I had thought it was fairly well known.